ogradyc01/GoldenCheetah/Home.md

 ## Search

-Since there is no build in search on the Wiki pages only you need to take the way through site specific Google Search.
+Since there is no build-in search on the Wiki pages only you need to take the way through site specific Google Search.
 Just add

 `site: https://github.com/GoldenCheetah/GoldenCheetah/wiki`